Scientists Needn't Get A Patient's Consent To Study Blood Or DNA

 He and others argue there could be important cultural differences and other factors that vary among research subjects from site to site that require local oversight.

 "They might have unique vulnerabilities in terms of their education level," Carome says.
-"Or they might be non-English speaking subjects.
+"Or they might be non-English-speaking subjects.
 And if there is only an English version of the informed consent form, that could lead to the subject at a particular institution not fully understanding the risks and the benefits."

 The growing use of blood and cells to do genetic research also raises the possibility that the identity of the donors of those samples of blood and cells could be revealed inadvertently.